GummiFactory/gummifactory.github.io/_pages/shop.md

   caption:
 ---

-The GummiArm is currently not offered for saleby us, but feel free to contribute to the open source project: https://github.com/GummiArmCE
+The GummiArm is currently not offered for sale by us, but feel free to contribute to the open source project: https://github.com/GummiArmCE